scalabel/scalabel/doc/src/label.rst

 Label Conversion
 ===================

-Currently, we provide conversion scripts between scalabel and coco formats.
+Currently, we provide conversion scripts between scalabel and coco formats as well as MOTChallenge to Scalabel format.
-They are in the ``label`` moduel of the  `Scalabel python package
+They are in the ``label`` module of the  `Scalabel python package
 <https://github.com/scalabel/scalabel/tree/master/scalabel>`_.
 We recommend
 using the tools through python module invoke convention.
 For example,